Duncanyu/anagnosis/README.md

 **Document intelligence system using retrieval-augmented generation for academic research and knowledge synthesis.**

 > **⚠️ Work in Progress**: This software is currently under development.
-The final release will be packaged as a standalone application.
+It will be packaged as a standalone application.
 Current functionality requires manual setup and may differ from the final product.

 ---